-Humans beings are notorious for underestimating the intangible.
+Humans beings are often underestimate blind to nuance & to metaphysics.
 Time, space, gravity, air, breath, balance, eyesight.
 The list is quite handful, but this post will dwell on time alone.
 What is time?
 How does it mean to different people?
 Can anything be added or taken from it - can it be manipulated?

 Wait, but is time that has limits or is it our biology that is limiting?
 It would appear as though the latter is more plausible.
 Even so, our concern is that everything thus is done or that happens due to naturalistic causes occurs within the confines of time.
 As such, absent of time, it would be improbable for anything that happens to happen - absent time, there's no existing.